SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

 \section{Introduction}

-Deep learning (DL), in particular supervised deep learning models, has gained tremendous success during the past decade, and the development of supervised learning relies on a large amount of high-quality labeled data.
-However, high-quality data is often difficult to collect and the cost of labeling is expensive. \emph{Self-supervised learning (SSL)} is proposed to resolve labeled data restrictions by generating ``labels'' from the unlabeled dataset (called \emph{pre-training dataset}), and use the derived ``labels'' to pre-train an \emph{encoder}.
-With huge amounts of unlabeled data and advanced model architectures, one can train a powerful encoder to learn informative representations (also referred to as features) from the input data, which can be further leveraged as a feature extractor to train a \emph{downstream classifier}.
-Such encoders pre-trained by self-supervised learning show great promise in various downstream tasks.
-For instance, on the ImageNet dataset~\cite{RDSKSMHKKBBF15}, Chen et al.~\cite{CKNH20} show that, by using SimCLR pre-trained with ImageNet (unlabeled), the downstream classifier can achieve $85.8\%$ top-5 accuracy with only $1\%$ labels.
-He et al.~\cite{HFWXG20} show that self-supervised learning can surpass supervised learning under seven downstream tasks including segmentation and detection.
+Deep learning, in particular supervised learning (SL), has gained tremendous success during the past decade, and the development of SL relies on a large amount of high-quality labeled data.
+However, high-quality data is often difficult to collect and the cost of labeling is expensive. \emph{Self-supervised learning (SSL)} is proposed to resolve such restrictions by generating ``labels'' from the unlabeled dataset (called \emph{pre-training dataset}) and uses the derived ``labels'' to pre-train an \emph{encoder} which can output informative embeddings.
+SSL encoders have shown great promise in various downstream tasks.
+For instance, on the ImageNet dataset~\cite{RDSKSMHKKBBF15}, Chen et al.~\cite{CKNH20} show that, by using SimCLR pre-trained with ImageNet (unlabeled), the downstream classifier can achieve $85.8\%$ top-5 accuracy with only $1\%$ labels, which outperforms a supervised AlexNet but uses 100$\times$ fewer labels.
+He et al.~\cite{HFWXG20} show that SSL can surpass SL under 7 downstream tasks including segmentation and detection.
+Therefore, compared to the SL-based classifier which only suits a specific classification task, the SSL pre-trained encoder can achieve remarkable performance on different downstream tasks.